This Comprehensive Guide to Infrastructure Testing covers its Benefits, Challenges, Infrastructure Testing Tools & Methodologies:

 Organizations spend many dollars to make sure their business applications are tested to perfection.
 However, the basic foundation i.e. infrastructure that hosts and conveys these applications is once in a while tested and generally underestimated.

 Infrastructure testing is needed to mitigate the risk of failure of any hardware or software component.
-When new infrastructure design is prepared for the software, it becomes necessary to perform this testing.
-It is needed to ensure if new infrastructure functionality is working as intended.
+When a new infrastructure design is prepared for the software, it becomes necessary to perform this testing.
+It is needed to ensure if the new infrastructure functionality is working as intended.
 Issues arise more likely when a new infrastructure module is integrated with the project.

 Infrastructure failures arise when no testing is planned on scalable infrastructure.
 Therefore, to prevent disruption and last-minute problems, this testing needs to be performed.

 This testing is needed to identify defects that were not efficiently found during different testing processes.
 It becomes important to analyze the software application whenever hardware and software resources are changed.
-It is done to analyze the system efficiency and performance.
+It is done to analyze the system’s efficiency and performance.